shariq1989/cookbook/content/recipe/peruvian_chicken.md

 * Chicken: I used a whole butterflied chicken for this recipe because, in my opinion, that is the tastiest and most effective way to make a chicken.
 You can also use the rub and recipe to make chicken thighs, legs, or a combination of the two.
 I wouldn't recommend using chicken breast because they are more likely to come out dry if cooked alone.
 – The safe cooking temperature for chicken is 170 degrees.

-* Spices: I like to use cumin, paprika, salt, and black pepper.
+* Spices: I like to use traditional Peruvian spices like cumin, paprika, salt, and black pepper.

 #### What equipment do I need to make this recipe?